 It’s an emotion that is developed when we begin to think that everything that happens to us is somehow our fault, rather than trying to recognize other factors at work.

-We assume that we need to set a certain standard for ourselves to avoid feelings of inadequacy, which is one of the most common causes of self-loathing, unrealistic expectations.
+We assume that we need to set a certain standard for ourselves to avoid feelings of inadequacy, which is one of the most common causes of self-loathing.
+Unrealistic expectations are borne out of the constant feeling that one needs to do better, be better than the other person.

 1. Unrealistic expectations